The Zarankiewicz problem on tripartite graphs: Extremal examples

 \subsection{\texorpdfstring{Andr\'{a}sfai}{Andrásfai} graphs}

-We will now prove the existence of a triangle-free tripartite graph $G_0$ satisfying \cref{property:1,property:2,property:3,property:4}.
+We will now prove \cref{lem:Andrasfai}.
 We start by discussing the \defn{Andr\'{a}sfai graphs}, first introduced by Andr\'{a}sfai~\cite{Andrasfai62}, which form an infinite family of 3-colourable triangle-free graphs with large minimum degree (compared to their number of vertices).
 The $k$th Andr\'{a}sfai graph, $\Gamma_k$, has vertex set $\bZ/(3k - 1)\bZ$ and the neighbourhood of each $i \in \bZ/(3k - 1)\bZ$ is $\set{i + k, i + k + 1, \dotsc, i + 2k - 1}$.
 This is a vertex-transitive graph (it is a Cayley graph).
 Following $\Gamma_1 = K_2$, the first few Andr\'{a}sfai graphs are depicted in \cref{fig:Andrasfai}.
 We remark that the extremal example of Bhalkikar and Zhao~\cite{BZ23} is based on the 5-cycle, which is $\Gamma_2$.